I remember the first time we met.

 - Develop dense, intelligent muscle,

-- Incredible fat loss potential due to high metabolic nature of training,
+- Incredible fat loss potential due to the high metabolic nature of training,

 - Develop incredible grip strength,